THE SANCTUARY COURSE

 The film accompanying Session 4 shares the story of April, who lives with bipolar disorder.

-- Hillary McBride – Registered Clinical Counsellor and host on The Liturgists Podcast
+- Hillary McBride – Registered Clinical Counsellor and contributor on The Liturgists Podcast

 - Professor John Swinton – University of Aberdeen